tuncgultekin/lwmessagepush/README.md

 Security
 -----------
 Depending on the http security of host app, front-end library automatically selects “ws” and “wss” websocket protocols.
+To improve the message level security, transmitting messages are needing to be encrpted.
+This feature is planned to be added in upcoming releases.

 Scalability